Annabelle Bond - OBE

-" only those who will risk going too far afraid can possibly see how far one can go "
+" only those who risk going too far can possibly see how far one can go "

 Extreme sportswomen and mountaineer Annabelle Bond, who grew up and continues to reside in Hong Kong, shares her story into sports, what it took to climb the word's highest mountain, and her subsequent outlook on life

 Annabelle Bond is known as the fastest woman climber in the world, after reaching the highest peaks on Seven Continents in just 360 days.
 She climbed her first mountain in December 2001 and went to Everest in March 2004 with a Chilean Team.
 She reached the summit of Mount Everest on May 15th 2004, making her the fourth British woman to ever stand on top of the world.
 Since climbing Mount Everest, Annabelle has gone on to scale the Seven Summits, the highest peaks on each Continent in just 360 days making her the only woman in the world to have achieved such an immense physical and logistical feat.
 This record stood for eight years before being broken.

 In April 2006 Annabelle joined SAS Prince Albert II of Monaco on an expedition to the North Pole.
 Using teams of dogs the Seven person expedition reached the North Pole on April 16th.
 The trip worked in conjunction with a project for the World Wildlife Fund and was to highlight awareness to global warming.